jeetsukumaran/archipelago/README.md

 ### Preparation of Data

-The primary input is an ultrametic (and rooted) phylogeny in which each of the tip lineages are associated with presence/absence data over a set of geographical areas, as well as one or more character traits.
+The primary input is an ultrametric (and rooted) phylogeny in which each of the tip lineages are associated with presence/absence data over a set of geographical areas, as well as one or more character traits.
 This information currently has to be encoded into the labels of the tips.
 Future versions of